-Exxon-Mobil, the largest producer of natural gas in the US, wishes to sell some of its production for December, at the current market levels since those prices help them meet earnings targets.
+Exxon-Mobil, the largest producer of natural gas in the US, wishes to sell some of its production for December at the current market levels since those prices help them meet earnings targets.
 To mitigate the price risk that can occur between now and December, they will sell the financial NYMEX contracts.
 Thus, they are guaranteed a market at Henry Hub at a fixed price when the December production month comes around.
-And, they can do this for any months up to the 118 months that the Natural Gas contract trades.
+They can do this for any month up to the 118 months that the Natural Gas contract trades.

-In the case of a natural gas midstream company engaged in the gathering and processing of natural gas, their profit depends on the changes of the price of natural gas that is their feedstock and the natural gas liquids (NGLs) that they produce.
+In the case of a natural gas midstream company engaged in the gathering and processing of natural gas, their profit depends on the changes of the price of natural gas (their feedstock) and the natural gas liquids (NGLs) that they produce.
 Let's say they are concerned about rising natural gas prices.
-They can buy December, contracts and thus, be guaranteed supply at Henry Hub at a fixed price when the December production month comes around.
+They can buy December contracts and thus be guaranteed supply at Henry Hub at a fixed price when the December production month comes around.

 In each of the above cases, the counterparty to the contracts will be responsible for delivering or taking the crude oil at Cushing, OK or, the natural gas at Henry Hub, LA.
 Per the NYMEX contracts, this is legally binding.
 That is what guarantees both the supply & market as well as the price.

 Physical players (commercial parties active in the spot market) are subject to price risk in the spot market.
 They can take a financial position which is opposite to their physical position, in order to mitigate the price risk.
 This is called simple hedging.
 This is much the same as one who bets on the “favorite” in a horserace but “hedges” that bet by also placing bets on another possible winner.
 They hope to mitigate their losses should the favored horse not win.